Meet Our Team

 Susan had a rewarding and satisfying public service leadership career at the California Coastal Commission and after over 46 years, retired in December of 2020.
 During her work in coastal protection, Susan had the opportunity to see the effectiveness of Green Foothills first hand through the amazing advocacy work of the legendary Lennie Roberts.
 The advocacy of Green Foothills, “Local.
 Vocal.
 Effective,” inspired Susan to seek to be involved with Green Foothills.

 Susan is active in her second career as a certified Leadership and Life Coach with an emphasis on Somatics and the Enneagram as wonderful tools for self discovery and growth.
-Along with her work on the Green Foothills Board, Susan will be joining the UC Master Gardener Training and Volunteer Program for San Mateo and San Francisco Counties in January 2024.
+Along with her work on the Green Foothills Board, Susan joined the UC Master Gardener Training and Volunteer Program for San Mateo and San Francisco Counties in 2024.

-Susan was born in Chicago and spent her early childhood living on a family farm in Lincoln, Illinois.
-Her family moved to Gilroy, California in Santa Clara County, where Susan attended public middle school and high school.
-She then went on to attend University of California, Santa Cruz where she earned her undergraduate degree in Biology and Environmental Studies.
+Susan attended the University of California, Santa Cruz where she earned her undergraduate degree in Biology and Environmental Studies.
 She also has a Masters Degree in Management.

 Bindu Kandoori